pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/7-transmission-network.md

 | Load shedding | n/a | 7.72 TWh | 0.08 TWh |
 | **Total** | **~108.1 TWh** | ~107.3 TWh | **107.35 TWh** |

 This is the payoff of Part 7: Part 5 already showed that sourced Kazakhstan costs alone do **not** explain KEGOC's gas dispatch; coal stayed cheaper on the margin regardless.
-Once lines carry realistic KZ ratings (Step 4) and can no longer be cost-optimized around (Step 5), the picture flips: **gas lands at ~21.9 TWh**, matching KEGOC's ~21.7 TWh almost exactly, and coal drops by ~15 TWh.
-The gap was predominantly a **transmission-congestion** problem, not an economics problem: coal-heavy corridors simply can't deliver everywhere once the grid is realistically rated, so local gas plants pick up the difference.
-The residual **0.08 TWh** load shedding is the honest cost of that realism: a still-imperfect base network occasionally can't route around a binding line at all.
+Once lines carry country-specific KZ ratings (Step 4) and can no longer be cost-optimized around (Step 5), the picture flips: **gas lands at ~21.9 TWh**, matching KEGOC's ~21.7 TWh almost exactly, and coal drops by ~15 TWh.
+The gap was predominantly a **transmission-congestion** problem, not an economics problem: coal-heavy corridors simply can't deliver everywhere once the grid uses those ratings, so local gas plants pick up the difference.
+The residual **0.08 TWh** load shedding is the honest cost of that fidelity: a still-imperfect base network occasionally can't route around a binding line at all.

 ---